Huerte/Gitomation/Inspirational_Quote.md

 ### "The only way out is through." - Robert Frost
 ### "It is better to light a single candle than to curse the darkness." - Eleanor Roosevelt
 ### "No one ever is defeated until defeat has been accepted as a reality." - Napoleon Hill
+### "There exists only the present instant; a Now which always and without end is itself new." - Meister Eckhart